miroshnikov/scrapyteer/README.md

 scrapyteer --config myconf.js
 ```
 Make sure `$NODE_PATH` points to where global packages are located.
-If it is not, you may need to set it e.g. `export NODE_PATH=/path/to/global/node_modules`
+If it doesn't, you may need to set it e.g. `export NODE_PATH=/path/to/global/node_modules`

 ## Examples
 Scrapyteer uses a configuration file (`scrapyteer.config.js` by default).
 Here are some examples: